Delni/mercury/README.md

 If the application has any kind of bugs, feel free to open an issue.
 We will look into it & come up with a solution.
 Create a new pull request if you have fixed any kind of bugs.

 The request would be merged if it fixes the bug & does not disturb the whole application in any way.

+## :warning: Huge change ahead
+The current work is to migrate Mercury from a JQuery-based interface to Vue.js for better scalability, maintainability, testing, etc. If you have already worked or forked this repo, find v1 under the branch `legacy/v1`

 # Third-party